Homepage | Color Stereo Directory

 There is much confusion between Parallel and cross-eyed viewing.
 The effect is essentially the opposite.
 Eventually, your eyes will tell you which works with what.
 To the best of my knowledge, all hidden-image stereograms require parallel viewing.
 All stereograms on this site are made for parallel viewing.
 Cross-eyed viewing is frequently used for stereo-pairs.
 Cross-eyed viewing is more likely to cause eyestrain.

-An interesting esthetic with a stereogram is no matter how profound the effect of depth is, all is in focus at one time.
+An interesting esthetic with stereograms is no matter how profound the effect of depth appears, all is in focus at one time.
 After all, it is really a two-dimensional representation.
-This is what often gives a stereogram its ethereal, meditative appeal.
+This is what often gives stereograms their ethereal window and meditative appeal.

 For more info: Wikipedia - Stereogram